| James

 than binoculars - trading breadth of coverage for unparalleled detail

+and access.
 A question about

 the camera's point of view - an old concept for film studies - provoked